Reloaded (warez): Timeline

 On May 26, 2006, Reloaded released the StarForce protected game Tom Clancy's Splinter Cell: Chaos Theory.
 This cracked release became available 424 days after its official release date.

 On February 27, 2010, Reloaded released Battlefield: Bad Company 2 three days before release date, but players reported problems with the game controls.

 Many keygens made by Reloaded generate keys ending in RLD.

-Reloaded decided to release an old internal tool to the public when the Macrovision turned into Rovi Corporation and discontinued the development of SafeDisc and SafeCast DRMs.
-It can be used to bypass checks like CD/DVD validation, trial, online-activation (for beta games), execution-count and of silent CD/DVD checks.
+Reloaded decided to release an old internal tool to the public when Macrovision became Rovi Corporation and discontinued the development of SafeDisc and SafeCast DRMs.
+It can be used to bypass checks like CD/DVD validation, trial, online activation (for beta games), execution-count and of silent CD/DVD checks.

 Ubisoft used a cracked exe from Reloaded for the PC game Tom Clancy's Rainbow Six: Vegas 2 after a new patch broke legally downloaded versions of the game.

 On March 5, 2012, Reloaded released a cracked version of Mass Effect 3 the day before its official release.
 An incomplete uncracked version was already available on February 14.

-On October 29, 2013, RELOADED released a cracked Version of Battlefield 4 on the day of its release.
+On October 29, 2013, RELOADED released a cracked version of Battlefield 4 on the day of its release.

 On May 26, 2014, RELOADED released a cracked version of Ubisoft's much-anticipated open-world hacking game, Watch Dogs, the day before its official release on May 27.
 The group released a cracked version of Far Cry 4 days before its release date that was on 18 November 2014 because they acquired the game on 11 November due to a leak by the German Amazon.com.